alexander-sholohov/msk144cudecoder/README.md

 Executable file *msk144cudecoder* will appear in the current directory.

-To run program this program on Windows you will need bpdecode.dll.
+To run this program on Windows you will need bpdecode.dll.
 How to build it see ./win32bpdecode/readme.txt

 **Run Examples:**